t0md4n/cs3528bravo/README.md

 ```
 node server
 ```
-7. In a new terminal window, navigate to the client directory and start the client:
+7. In a new terminal window, navigate to the projects client directory and start the client:
 ```
+cd cs3528bravo
 cd client
 npm start
 ```